bschaatsbergen/bschaatsbergen.com/content/posts/object-storage.md

 title: "You’ll run out of money before they run out of space"
 date: 2022-01-15T10:59:15+00:00
 tags: ["Object Storage", "System Design", "Distributed Systems"]
+description: "A short and not so complex introduction to object storage in the cloud for the more non-technical readers."
 ---

 # 100 trillion objects